jlaffbabs/CV/README.md

 # Background

 I am a full-stack developer, having recently graduated from Makers' Academy
-- a 16 week coding bootcamp.
+- 16 week coding bootcamp.
 I am at my best when I am able to use my logical mind and passion for problem solving and Makers' allowed me to realise that coding is the perfect outlet for this skillset.
 I have now left the course eager to take this learning experience further and prepared to add to my